Discussion and Solution Sessions

 Organization(s): 1: University of Leipzig; 2: VDI/VDE Innovation + Technik GmbH

-Participants will examine both the promise and challenges of aligning AI development with Open Data principles.
+Participants will examine both the promise and challenges of aligning AI development with Open Science principles.
 The session begins with a short impulse talk, followed by structured argument mapping.
-Participants—online and on-site—will debate the proposition: “AI development demands more open research data sharing.”
+Participants—online and on-site—will debate propositions such as “AI development demands more open research data sharing” or “AI will lead to higher quality data”.

 We aim to produce a shared map of community perspectives and concrete suggestions for responsible data practices.
-By session’s end, participants will gain a clearer view of how RDM infrastructures might evolve to address the technical, legal, and political tensions emerging at the AI–Open Data interface.
+By session’s end, participants will gain a clearer view of how RDM infrastructures might evolve to address the technical, legal, and political tensions emerging at the AI–Open Science interface.

 Streamlining Data Publication: Automatic Metadata and Large Datasets in the Age of AI

-Anna Jacyszyn (1), Felix Bach (1), Tobias Kerzenmacher (2), Etienne Posthumus (1), Shufan Jiang (1), Kerstin Soltau (1), Stefan Hofmann (1)
+Anna Jacyszyn (1), Felix Bach (1), Tobias Kerzenmacher (2), Mahsa Vafaie (1)

 Organization(s): 1: FIZ Karlsruhe – Leibniz Institute for Information Infrastructure; 2: Karlsruhe Institute of Technology, Institute of Meteorology and Climate Research